AdmRegulus/Orbit-Simulation/README.md

 **Known bugs**

-It is currently possible for a divide by zero error to occur.

-If more than three objects are listed, the SimulationResult.csv file will only contain the data for the first three.

 If InitialConditions.csv is not formatted correctly, the input will not be read as intended.
 This can occur if the file is edited in Excel or similar software.

-If a memory allocation error occurrs, the code to exit has not yet been implemented.
-This could cause strange bugs, but is very unlikely to happen on a system with sufficient (more than a few free MB) RAM.